maschinenstadt/lib.js/README.md

 ## News/Updates

+#### "fuse-bindings"
+Added this dependency (at the moment the only one) for some own filesystem(s) which I'll integrate later.
+It is for various reasons.
+I wanted to completely stay away from foreign dependencies, but this one could be appropriate.
+TODO!

 #### Node.js original modules
 Now you won't need to "include()" your original Node.js modules.. you have to address them as usual by "[global.]nodejs" - but instead of using it like any